 Let’s start with a short confession.
-I’m a words guy (hence the blog).
+I’m a words girl (hence the blog).
 I like reading.
 And it was only a couple of years ago, watching every single person on my train carriage viewing videos on their smartphones (thank you 5G), that I was finally sold on video.

 If you’re a similarly late adopter, welcome to the 21st century – and don’t worry.
 With the right support, you’ll be a video marketing master in no time.

 A key decision you’ll face is what type of video to make, especially as – unless you’re very lucky – your marketing budget will be limited.

 Let’s focus on two of the most important video types: explainer videos and product videos.